Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-ONE/README.md

 10. Navigate to the Pipeline section and selection " Pipeline Script from SCM" and choose Git _Paste the second github repository url with the Jenkinsfile and manifest files.
 _Save and Apply_

-  ### _Both CI and CD Jobs are configured on Jenkins and should appear on your workspace_
+_Both CI and CD Jobs are configured on Jenkins and should appear on your workspace_

 11. Click on build now of the CI Job.

+The CI Job should build successfully as below:

   ![jenkins-CI-job](https://github.com/Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-ONE/assets/108426517/a97788b6-7665-4cc1-b11f-7d9a7a1607bc)